JeromeHaluska/TextGame/README.md

 // Subscribing a handler to the Valid event that gets fired when the selection is valid. selection.Valid += (source, args) => {
   Console.Write(0, 0, "The selection is valid!");
 };

+// Subscribing a handler to the MouseEnter event that gets fired when the mouse hovers over a item. pathSelection.MouseEnter += (source, args) => {
+    // args.ItemList is a list of event relevant strings.
+    // In this case the hovered item text is at the first position of the list.
+    // In the Valid event the list holds the text of every selected item. var hoveredItemText = args.ItemList[0];

+    Console.Write(0, 0, "The item '" + hoveredItemText + "' is currently hovered.");
+};

 // Adding the selection to the screen.